datpham18903/Black-Mario-Super/README.md

 -   Java 2D

-*Install Game*: Navigate to your local game directory and add necessary packages (set up JDK and JavaFX)

 <!-- MOTIVATION -->
 ## Motivation
 We are working with this game as our project lab of Object Oriented Programming is a 4-credit course.
 During our investigation into how to create 2D games with Java, we made the decision to enhance the Mario game, which was formerly quite well-known and familiar to many people.